SiyiP/linked-blog-starter-md/11 HEENT/SFP Superficial Face; Facial Nerve_Reaves.md

-#anatomy #neuro
+#anatomy #HEENT

-bleedover from other lectures
+bleed over from other lectures
 ![[skull surface anatomy.png]]
 forehead to chin and lower edge of mandible
 - face excludes the ears, very thin skin